IzawGithub/OC-Java-Project4/README.md

 Finally, you will be ready to import the code into an IDE of your choice and run the App.java to launch the application.

 ### Testing

-The app has unit tests and integration tests written.
-More of these need to be added and in some places that can be seen mentioend as `TODO` comments.
-The existing tests need to be triggered from maven-surefire plugin while we try to generate the final executable jar file.

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.